DataDog/documentation/content/en/opentelemetry/collector_exporter/log_collection.md

 {{< img src="/opentelemetry/collector_exporter/log_collection.png" alt="An information log sent from OpenTelemetry" style="width:100%;" >}}

-The File Log receiver enables collecting logs from files.
+To collect logs from files, configure the [filelog receiver][1] in your Datadog Exporter.

-For more information, see the OpenTelemetry project documentation for [the Filelog Receiver][1].
+For more information, see the OpenTelemetry project documentation for the [filelog receiver][1].

 ## Setup